emersonsoares/spotydrive/README.md

 ## Usage

-Connect Spotydrive to your Spotify account
+Connect spotydrive to your Spotify account

 ```console
 spotydrive connect --provider spotify
 ```

-Connect Spotydrive to your YouTube account
+Connect spotydrive to your YouTube account

 ```console
 spotydrive connect --provider youtube
 ```

-Tell Spotydrive to sync using your playlist uri
+Tell spotydrive to sync using your playlist uri

 ```console
 spotydrive sync-playlist spotify:user:spotify:playlist:37i9dQZF1DWXfi2vTRVTna
 ```

-Spotydrive will download each playlist track, on a folder with the name of the playlist.
+spotydrive will download each playlist track, on a folder with the name of the playlist.